albertpatterson/employees_app/README.md

 ## Installation
 1. import the [Employees Sample SQL Database](https://dev.mysql.com/doc/employee/en)
+2. create a user named "pma" with read and write access to the database, or update com.manager_app.services.database.EmployeesDBService.java with a different username/password to access the database
-2. Download the [MySQL Connector](https://www.mysql.com/products/connector/) and place the .jar in %CATALINA_HOME%/lib
+3. Download the [MySQL Connector](https://www.mysql.com/products/connector/) and place the .jar in %CATALINA_HOME%/lib
-3. Clone this repository
+4. Clone this repository
-4. Place out/artifacts/manager_app_war/manager_app.war into %CATALINA_HOME%/webapps
+5. Place out/artifacts/manager_app_war/manager_app.war into %CATALINA_HOME%/webapps
-5. Restart Tomcat.
+6. Restart Tomcat.